 Environmental Justice Analysis

-We apply an OLS regression model to examine relationships between four environmental burdens (lack of green space, air pollution levels, leaky USTs, and incomplete plumbing) and race, income, and education characteristics.
+We apply an OLS regression model to examine relationships between four environmental burdens (lack of green space, DPIA, leaky USTs, and IHWA) and race, income, and education characteristics.
 We utilize a newly released data set from the Council on Environmental Quality (CEQ) in 2022 that compiles environmental burdens, race, ethnicity, income, education, and health variables at the census tract level.
 We spatially match census tract data to the ARCRW and apply econometric analysis to the cross-sectional data.
 Our results align with past literature finding disproportional relationships between minority groups and environmental burdens.
 Findings highlight the need for increased diversity, equity, and inclusion (DEI) in policy discussions regarding water supply and access in the ARCRW, as lack of DEI in water dialogues leads to environmental injustice (Williams et. al., 2023).

 Correlation Patterns

 Figure 6 shows correlations between the environmental burdens, race and ethnicity, income, education, and population variables.
+A positive correlation means higher exposure to an environmental burden, while a negative correlation means lower exposure to an environmental burden.
 White non-Hispanic populations show slight to moderate negative correlations with all the environmental burdens.
-Tract-level mean income shows similar results except has a positive correlation with PM2.5 in the air, however the relationship is small.
-American Indian is the only racial group that shows a moderately strong positive correlation with percentage of households with incomplete plumbing.
-Hispanic and Black non-Hispanic populations show positive correlations with all environmental burdens, excluding the incomplete plumbing variable.
+Tract-level mean income shows similar results except has a positive correlation with DPIA, however the relationship is small.
+American Indian is the only racial group that shows a moderately strong positive correlation with IHWA.
+Hispanic and Black non-Hispanic populations show positive correlations with all environmental burdens, excluding the IHWA variable.